TomasHubelbauer/selfie/readme.md

 ## To-Do

-### Add a guide for macOS Safari interaction

-It doesn't work completely as I'd like, but it is still usable.

-### Add a mobile breakpoint for the guides (display them in a column)

 ### Add crop rectangle values as options to the `selfie` call and open in a tab

 When `selfie(x, y, w, h)` is called, capture the screenshot and then use the